 Lisa Medina

-Lisa Medina will be a speaker for the 3rd We Are Cousins Virtual Genealogy Conference taking place March 23-25, 2022.
-In this post, you can read more about her and her presentations.
+Lisa Medina will be a speaker for the 6th We Are Cousins Virtual Genealogy Conference this coming September 21-22, 2023.
+In this post you can read more about her and what she will be presenting.

 About Lisa Medina